acailic/acailic.github.io/_notes/oca-review-questions-0.md

 date: 2018-07-18
 ---

+- All member fields (static and non-static) are initialized to their default values.
+Objects are initialized to null (String is also an object), numeric types to 0 (or 0.0 ) and boolean to false.

 - It is not possible to access x from main without making it static.
 Because main is a static method and only static members are accessible from static methods.
 There is no 'this' available in main so none of the this.x are valid.

 - catch block cannot follow a finally block!